lucas-ham/HW7CS221/README.md

 For htree.cc,
 `get_child` and `path_to` were the only non-trivial functions.
 For `get_child`, we simply used a `switch` statement to return the appropriate value.
 For `path_to`, we recursively checked each child node and pushed either RIGHT or LEFT into the `possible_path_t` list.

+For hforest.cc, `add_tree` adds a tree to the vector representing our forest, and then calls `std::makeheap` on it.
+`pop_tree` returns a tree pointer to what was at the 0th position of our forest vector, and then calls `std::pop_heap`, which is a standard function that removes the top element and remakes the heap.

-test_htree constructs a tree of depth 4, and makes several checks:
+Test_htree constructs a tree of depth 4, and makes several checks:

-- It checks that the paths returned by path_to of a few nodes are correct.
+- It checks that the paths returned by `path_to` of a few nodes are correct.
 This includes testing a node that is not in the constructed tree, and the root node.
 - It also tests get\_child on a deep path and a simple path, which we then run the get\_key method on to verify the result.
 - Finally, it tests get_value on two nodes - one deeper than the other